Published: January 2022 Updated: October 2023

 Summer is a time when districts can not only help students recover credits for courses not passed, but they can also prevent students from falling behind in the summer months.

-Partnering with Proximity Learning’s high-quality virtual educators can not only help students recover credits, but can also keep students from falling behind.
+Partnering with Proximity Learning’s virtual certified teachers can not only help students recover credits, but can also keep students from falling behind.
 In fact, according to researchers, it only takes approximately 2-3 hours of work per week to prevent learning loss over the summer, and students who attended at least five weeks of high-quality summer school programs experienced benefits in both Math and Reading skills.

 How Can Proximity Virtual Summer Schools Partner with Districts?

-Kip Pygman, Director of Virtual Schools wants administrators to know that when it comes to virtual summer school, Proximity Learning is at the forefront, working with districts and administrators to keep students engaged and learning during summer months.
+Kip Pygman, Director of Virtual Schools at Proximity Learning, wants administrators to know that when it comes to virtual summer school, Proximity Learning is at the forefront, working with districts to keep students engaged and learning during summer months.

 According to Pygman, his team “can work with any K-12 school that wants to expand their summer programming in live virtual formats.
 We can do that in one of two ways: They can use our platform curriculum instruction teachers and we can be flexible on those start and stop dates.
 Or if that individual school needs to retain their own teachers [for summer programming], we can team up - where we would allow their teachers to teach their students while leveraging our platform and ecosystem - like tech support, our curriculum, etc.”

-Proximity Learning can help districts achieve their summer school goals with virtual summer school programs and high-quality educators that cater to a myriad of needs.
+Proximity Learning can help districts achieve their summer school goals by tailoring virtual summer school programs and high-quality educators to a myriad of needs.
+No matter where students are in their climb to the academic summit, Proximity Learning can give them the synchronous instruction and tools they need to propel them to the peak.